-We have audited the financial report of Australian Education Union (Queensland Branch) (the Branch), which comprises the statement of financial position as at 31 December 2023, the statement of changes in equity, the statement of comprehensive income, the statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies, subsection 255(2A), officer declaration statement and the Committee of Management's statement.
+We have audited the financial report of Australian Education Union (Queensland Branch) (the Branch), which comprises the statement of financial position as at 31 December 2024, statement of changes in equity, the statement of comprehensive income, and statement of cash flows for the year then ended, notes to the financial statements, including material accounting policy information, subsection 255(2A), officer declaration statement and the Committee of Management's statement.

-In our opinion the accompanying financial report presents fairly, in all material respects, the financial position of Australian Education Union (Queensland Branch) as at 31 December 2023, and its financial performance and cash flows for the year then ended in accordance with Australian Accounting Standards and the requirements imposed by Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009.
+In our opinion, the accompanying financial report presents fairly, in all material respects, the financial position of the Branch as at 31 December 2024, and its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards and the requirements imposed by Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009.